 I’m currently in Uganda on assignment for the World Bank…actually, that’s not true.
 I’m currently on the island of Lamu off the Kenyan coast about 80 miles from Somalia, swimming, soaking up the sun, dodging donkeys, trying to speak Swahili, and eating way too much excellent spicy seafood (if that’s possible).
 Back in June (when these entries were supposed to have been written), I was indeed in Uganda conducting research.
-Read The Uganda Assignment and Arrival in Kampala for more information on all of that.
-This posting covers our first week in Uganda.

 Our field research in Uganda was to span 7 weeks and would take us to nearly every corner of the country.
 It was truly a crash course in the people, places and culture of Uganda, and on some level I feel I know the whole of this country better than I knew Mozambique after living their for over two years.
 For one, Moz is a ginormous strip of land with awful roads and infrastructure.
 Uganda is much more compact with a lot of tarmac and pretty decent dirt roads (we’re talking cruising the back highways of Oregon vs. trying to negotiate a country twice the size of California by way of mostly sandy, washed out roads).